 On Sept.
 14, 1960 President Dwight D. Eisenhower signed legislation that created a new approach to income-producing real estate investment – a manner in which the best attributes of real estate and stock-based investment are combined.

-REITs, for the first time, brought the benefits of commercial real estate investment to all investors – benefits that previously had been available only through large financial intermediaries and to wealthy individuals.
+REITs, for the first time, brought the benefits of commercial real estate investment to regular Americans – benefits that previously had been available only through large financial intermediaries and to wealthy individuals.
+The groundwork for the Modern REIT Era followed with the Tax Reform Act of 1986, when REITs were given the ability to operate and manage real estate, rather than simply owning or financing it.

 The REIT approach to real estate investment has been refined and enhanced over the ensuing years.